Lights, Camera, Money! Get Paid to Watch Movie Previews (From Your Couch)

-1. Earn Up to $225/Month Watching Previews
+1. Earn up to $225/Month Watching Movie Previews

-Most of you already know about InboxDollars, but did you know that they will pay you to watch movie previews, celebrity videos, the latest news, along with dozens of other videos?
-Plus, they will give you a free $5 just for signing up.
+Most of you already know about InboxDollars, but did you know that it will pay you to watch movie previews, celebrity videos, the latest news and dozens of other videos?
+Plus, you’ll get a bonus $5 just for signing up.

 You need to watch all of the shows in a specific playlist to earn your bucks, so be prepared.
 InboxDollars lets you know how long the playlist runs before you start watching, and playlists range from a few minutes to about a half hour.

-The availability is subject to change, but it’s possible to earn up to $225/month watching these videos!
+The availability is subject to change, but it’s possible to earn up to $225 a month watching these videos!

-2. Earn Up to $30/Day With “In-Theater Checks”
+3. Earn up to $30/Day With “In-Theater Checks”